royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/02-KernelParameters/01-GRUB.md

 #### Enabling flags needed for Virtualization/QEMU/KVM/libvirtd
 #### This section has been derived from the <a href="https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/2)-Editing-GRUB">Editing GRUB</a> section via <a href="https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/home">RisingPrism</a>.

 Start by using your favorite terminal text editor.
 In this example, we'll be using nano.
-Note: If you're not using GRUB, follow the same steps, but refer to the Arch Wiki on how to edit the config file.

 ```
 sudo nano /etc/default/grub